 This is a review of Landing Page Optimization: the Definitive Guide to Testing and Tuning for Conversions, by Tim Ash, Rich Page & Maura Guinty.
 In the authors’ words, LPO is “the scientific and systematic discovery of the best audience manipulators available to you.”
 LPO is a key part of the larger world of Conversion Optimization, which aims at making every stage of prospect engagement as efficient as possible.
 Regardless of whether prospects came via inbound marketing or direct response campaigns, all agree that the only way to guarantee marketing ROI is to test and tune landing pages.
-Update: I’ve also reviewed Chris Goward’s “You Should Test That!” and you can view that post here.
+I’ve also reviewed Chris Goward’s “You Should Test That!”

 The book starts out explaining that the performance of a web page is elastic; of all the visitors to a page, there are some who would follow your call to action, but something about the page prevented them from doing so.
 The book aims to help you turn as many of these potential conversions into actual conversions.
 Be aware though that almost everything about a page can be tested, right down to how you reveal pricing or disclose your privacy statement; the law of optimization applies almost as broadly as the law of gravity.